opentensor/bittensor/README.md

 Instructions for the release manager: [RELEASE_GUIDELINES.md](./contrib/RELEASE_GUIDELINES.md) document.

 ## Contributions
-Ready to contributre?
+Ready to contribute?
 Read the [contributing guide](./contrib/CONTRIBUTING.md) before making a pull request.

 ## License
 The MIT License (MIT)
-Copyright © 2021 Yuma Rao
+Copyright © 2024 The Opentensor Foundation

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: